Over the past couple of years, I've tweaked a few images here and there to reflect a TI-99/4A theme.

 For decades, graphics on the TI-99/4A sucked by contemporary standards.
 As time marched on, so did the world of static images, leaving the aging TMS9918 all but abandoned for active work.
 Working with graphics on the TI became slow and cumbersome, compared to modern machines.
 This 'dual combo' is real easy to use together, and makes using graphics on the TI a viable alternative again.
 Click on the video for a short example.

 The last two video

 You want to use your F18A enhanced computer, vintage game machine or other VGA equipped classic computer on your fancy new big screen television set?
-Think again, most new TV’s no longer support VGA or S-Video inputs.
+Think again, most new affordable TV’s no longer support VGA or S-Video inputs.
 Don’t you just love planned obsolescence and cost saving methods?
 What’s a hobbyist to do?

 The months of June & July of 2016 were exciting times for users of the classic TI-99/4A "Home Computer".
 We were lucky enough to get not one, but TWO new goodies!

 The first was the << FlashROM 99 >> and the second was the new 3D printed case.
 It didn't take long for this thing to hit the market either.
 The reason?
 A new Atari Age user who goes by